 Pondicherry food is a fine blend of the different local and colonial communities that lived here.
 With its French, Portuguese, Vietnamese and native Tamil influence, restaurants here offer a wide range of cuisines.

-Visit these restaurants to sample its local flavors-
+Visit these restaurants to sample their local flavors-

 - Surguru Restaurant